 Coveo ML provides a way to analyze the visits on your website to recommend content relevant to the user’s current visit history.
 The required data is collected each time a user visits a page containing the Page View Analytics component.
 This data is tracked anonymously and doesn’t use any personal information, apart from the current visit page history.

 What to Expect From the Recommendations

 Recommendations are based on your visitors visits: the more visitors you have, the better the recommendations are.
-Once Coveo ML has gathered enough data, it generates a model that’s then used to return recommendations relevant to the current user by comparing their navigation pattern with similar users patterns (see Coveo Machine Learning Recommendations Deployment Overview).
+Once Coveo ML has gathered enough data, it generates a model that’s then used to return recommendations relevant to the current user by comparing their navigation pattern with similar users patterns (see Deploy Content Recommendations (CR)).

 Follow these steps to enable recommendations on your website.